Coronavirus: Bins and recycling

 All waste should be contained in your bin with the lid fully closed.
 Do not leave excess waste at the side or on top of the bin as this will not be collected.

 Householders are also reminded that personal wastes such as tissues and disposable cleaning cloths should be double bagged and left for 72 hours before being placed in their green bins.

 Your bins should only be used for household items.
-If you have any DIY wastes that you would normally take to the Recycling Centre, these should be bagged (if possible) and stored until the centres reopen.
+If you have any DIY waste, please take this to your nearest Recycling Centre.

 For more information on items you can recycle in your kerbside bin, please see our Household Waste and Recycling Guide [1Mb].

 Garden waste disposal

 At this time the use of garden bonfires to dispose of garden waste should be avoided.
 Smoke from bonfires can cause nuisance to neighbouring residents and may also adversely impact upon those with respiratory conditions.
 Please consider that some of your neighbours are in isolation, so opening their windows is the only opportunity to get fresh air.

 Alternative methods of disposing of garden waste include: using your nearest Recycling Centre; composting at home (visit our Composting at home page for more information); leaving your grass clippings on the lawn to break down; making leaf mould, or using grass clippings as a soil mulch.
 If the waste is not suitable for any of these treatments, and you are in a brown bin area, you can purchase a Garden Waste Permit.
 Visit our garden waste pages for further information.